 If your system has a sound device, the script will detect it and ask if you want to configure it.
 If so, type Y [Enter].

-Next, the script will start the Xorg [display server], KDE and SDDM [login manager] packages installation on your system.
+Next, the script will start the Xorg [display server], KDE, and SDDM [login manager] packages installed on your system.

 Press the ENTER key and take a well-deserved break.
 This step can take up to one hour, mainly depending on your Internet speed.
 There are no prompts during this step.